As I sit at my desk, two kittens play with a piece of fuzz on the carpet.

 The kittens start to wrestle and I smile, but a part of me is still mourning the loss of the cat we had before them.
 My 15-year-old was holding Scooter as we drove to the emergency vet on that stunning summer day.
 She lay in his arms on the pink towel that had accompanied her from the rescue organization only a couple years earlier.

 Scooter had always liked riding in the car.
 We were so lucky, we thought, to have a cat that liked the car.
 She slept on our laps and went for walks on a leash.
-She was a talker, with a shiny calico coat of white, black and orange.
+And she was a talker, with a shiny calico coat of white, black and orange.
 She was breathtaking, one vet said.

 But now her legs were too weak for her to stand and her coat was dull.